billmabe/covid/README.md

 - Create the daily count variables.

 For the testing data:
-The script pulls three variables from the test data gathered by Our World in Data and keeps just three variables:
+The script pulls three variables from the test data gathered by Our World in Data and keeps a few variables:
+- Country
-- Entity
+- Test Type (created from the Entity variable)
 - Cumulative tests
 - Cumulative test per 1,000 population
+- latitude (from Google country data file)
+- longitude (from Google country data file)